milindhg/sn-filesync/README.md

 The basic workflow is to initially create a script on ServiceNow (script include, business rule, ui script, etc.), then add an empty file of the same name (and mapped extension) to a mapped local folder.

-FileSync does not currently support creating new records in ServiceNow by simply adding local files since there are additional fields that may need to be populated beyond mapped script fields.
-So, always start by creating a new record on the instance, then add the empty local file and start editing your script.
+FileSync can not support creating new records in ServiceNow by simply adding local files since there are additional fields and rules that can not be evaluated locally.
+Always start by creating a new record on the instance, then add the empty local file and start editing your script.

 ### app.config.json settings